griptape-ai/griptape-docs/docs/griptape-framework/data/artifacts.md

 `TextToolMemory` automatically stores `TextArtifact`s returned by tool activities and returns artifact IDs back to the LLM.

+## CsvRowArtifact

+Used for passing structured row data around the framework.
+It inherits from `TextArtifact` and overrides the `to_text()` method, which always returns a valid CSV row.

 ## InfoArtifact

 Used for passing short notifications back to the LLM without tool memory storing them.